 An example of automatic differentiation that is highly effective is seen in classrooms where tablet computers are integrated into the learning.
 The tablet computer is the ultimate automatic differentiating tool because students are the ones using it to learn and as a result, the students automatically work at their own skill level, and automatically follow their own interests and learning styles.
 This differentiation is facilitated when you have a device designed specifically to help teachers and students in the education setting.

-I found out about the tablet made by Intel Education and was so excited about the possibilities that I had to share it with you.
-It is a powerful exploratory learning tool made for schools to help them automatically differentiate for each student.
-For example, with a clip-on attachment, the camera on the tablet becomes a microscope, temperature probes connect through the headphone jack, and with other built-in sensors, the students can use the Sparkvue app to perform multiple laboratory experiments.
-I also especially like this tablet since it comes loaded with resources, which include a variety of ready-to-use digital content that students (and teachers) need to delve into science, math, social studies, and English.
+A tablet is a powerful exploratory learning tool that helps students automatically differentiate their learning according to their particular interests, knowledge, and skills.
+For example, with a clip-on attachment, the lab camera on the Intel Education tablet becomes a microscope, temperature probe that connects through the headphone jack, and with other built-in sensors, the students can use the Sparkvue® app to perform multiple laboratory experiments.
+IPads® were the leaders in the tablet wave, but their device is a consumer device and while Apple® has made great efforts to adapt it to schools, many schools have purchase hundreds of iPads and have had to make their own adaptations.
+What I like about the Kuno 4® and the Intel® Education Tablet is that they were designed specifically for schools and students.
+I also especially like that these two tablets come loaded with resources, which include a variety of ready-to-use digital content that students (and teachers) need to delve into science, math, social studies, and English.

 So even if you have condors and capybaras in the same classroom, a tablet computer can provide effective differentiated instruction and also the intense exploration and discovery that effective student learning demands.
 What are your experiences with automatic differentiation?

 - Teachers: Preparing for Your Best Year Ever

 - Back to School: Goal Setting With Your Students